 |Certificates of Deposit|| ||$500 for all terms|

-Oconee State Bank has several deposit products including savings accounts, checking accounts, money market accounts and CDs that provide you with many options to manage your money.
+Oconee State Bank offers several deposit products like savings accounts, checking accounts, money market accounts and CDs to give you many options to manage your money.
 Oconee State Bank does not have the best savings rate, which means you should think about other options for banks that deliver more return for your money.
 CDs can be a terrific option to achieve higher returns, but there are limitations to accessing your money.
-Oconee State Bank's CD rates are fair in comparison to the national average.Back to Overview
+Oconee State Bank's CD rates are fair as compared against the national average.Back to Overview

 Find a Oconee State Bank Near Me

-Oconee State Bank has four physical branches in the U.S.Back to Overview
+Oconee State Bank has four physical locations in the U.S.Back to Overview